 Course language is English.
 Some individual required elective courses are conducted in German.

 Application is possible for the winter semester (deadlines: September 30th EU, July 15th Non-EU) and for the summer semester (deadlines: March 31st EU, January 15th Non-EU).
 At University of Tübingen you can apply simultaneously for a maximum of three master courses (deadline in the majority of cases: July 15th!).
 Application is online only.
-Access to the application portal is to be found here.
+Access to the application portal is to be found here

 Please contact our International Office for any questions regarding application and admission procedures for international students.